 He or she may also become more spiritual and mindful.

-13. Can you have sex in a lucid dream?
+13. Can you have intimate lucid dreams?

 In order to experience such a dream, you will need a basic level of dream control and the ability to remember your dreams.